mungpeter/Ligand-Based_Search/README.md

 # Ligand-Based_Search
 Ligand-based searching for molecules using FingerPrint similarity

 - Molecules can be described by the chemical Fingerprints and these fingerprints can be compared with each other to calculate Tanimoto coefficient (standard) or other newer coefficients (e.g. Dice).
-Three commonly used Fingerprints availble in [RDKit](https://www.rdkit.org/UGM/2012/Landrum_RDKit_UGM.Fingerprints.Final.pptx.pdf): DayLight (dl), ECFP_4 (ecfp4), and 166-bit MACCS key (maccs).
+Three commonly used Fingerprints availble in [RDKit](https://www.rdkit.org/UGM/2012/Landrum_RDKit_UGM.Fingerprints.Final.pptx.pdf): DayLight (dl), ECFP_4 (ecfp4), Atom Pairs (apair), and 166-bit MACCS key (maccs).
 However, each fingerprint has it strengths and weaknesses:
 1. ECFP in principle has unlimited byte space to describe any molecule, but this unlimited space can be to vast and the Tanimoto coefficient will be lower than other FPs
+2. Atom Pairs appears to perform best for highly similar congeneic series where the core scaffold stays the same.
-2. MACCS is limited to the 166-bit public keys to describe the molecule
+3. MACCS is limited to the 166-bit public keys to describe the molecule

-- To get a good balance between the different FPs, I combine the Tanimoto coefficients of the FPs DL:ECFP_4:MACCS in a _**2:2:1**_ ratio to get a **Total** Tanimoto coefficient.
+- To get a good balance between the different FPs for general use (more diverse compounds), I combine the Tanimoto coefficients of the FPs ECFP4:DL:APAIR:MACCS in a _**2:2:2:1**_ ratio to get a **Total** Tanimoto coefficient.
 In practice, it does better than any FP alone.
 An example would be to pick out analogs of **Sorafenib** from a set of kinase inhibitors.
 Any single FP will have a harder time to pick out **regorafenib** and **LS1-15**, which differ by only 1 additional Fluorine atom. **Total** coefficient on the other hand can pick them out.

+- For congeneric series with very high similarity, AtomPairs alone seems to give the highest correlation between similar pairs and ranking (use -ratio 0 0 1 0).
+- Dice similarity coefficient is more appropriate for congeneric series according to Greg Landrum (RDkit UGM 2012, UK), where counting no. of times a feature appears instead of simply that it appears is more informative.

-> Note: RDKit uses Morgan FP, same principle as ECFP.<
+> Note: RDKit uses Morgan FP, same principle as ECFP.
+Its RDKit FP is similar to Daylight FP.<

 #######################################################################################
 - Folder structure